- Gaze out at the outstanding landmarks of Yangon including the city hall, the independent monument, high court and many colonial British buildings

 No longer the capital of Myanmar, but Yangon has experienced a huge increase of tourists recently.
 Make a quick stop to discover the unique beauty of former capital with specially picked sights.

-Let our travel consultant custommized your dream Myanmar Package
+Let our travel consultant custommized your dream Vietnam Package

 Go to customize.